 This may not apply to you if you’re a TouchDesigner beginner, but if you’re a more advanced user, what do you do when you’ve deployed a project on-site and want to make sure it’s still running?
 Or perhaps check up on its performance, up time, or any other number of important components?
 Maybe you’re just looking to receive information from an internet-connected sensor for your project?
 Network-based messaging protocols are often a great option for these sorts of situations.
-MQTT is a commonly used messaging protocol for this purpose in the interactive and immersive field, and in this post we’re going to take a look at some of the protocol’s fundamentals, as well as setting up our own extremely simple MQTT server to receive messages from TouchDesigner.
+MQTT is a commonly used messaging protocol for this purpose in the interactive and immersive field, and in this blog post we’re going to take a look at some of the MQTT basics, as well as setting up our own extremely simple MQTT server to receive messages from TouchDesigner.

 What is MQTT?

 MQTT (Message Queuing Telemetry Transport) is a lightweight, publish-subscribe, machine to machine messaging protocol which is commonly used on top of the TCP/IP protocol.
 It is commonly used with IoT devices due to the minimal resources it requires, reliability, and support for unreliable networks.
 MQTT can be found in the automotive, logistics, manufacturing, smart home, consumer products, and transportation industries.

 If you’re not familiar with publish subscribe messaging protocols, let’s take a quick look at an example of how this might work in practice.
 There are two types of network entities in the MQTT protocol: the message broker and the client.
 As you can see from the image below, MQTT supports many clients.

 The broker is the the main server that receives messages from all clients and routes them to their appropriate destinations.
 You can think of the broker like a post office, in that it receives and distributes information to the intended recipient.